pdwaggoner/amerika/README.md

 library(amerika)
 ```

-Or the latest stable release (v0.1.0) from CRAN:
+Or get the latest stable release (v0.1.0) from CRAN:

 ```{r }
 install.packages("amerika")